-A Business Analyst who works in the Agile team using the Agile methodology with the Product Owner and other team members is an Agile Business Analyst.
+A Business Analyst who works in an Agile team using the Agile methodology with the Product Owner and other team members is an Agile Business Analyst.
 An Agile BA is a Business Analyst who works on projects using Agile methodologies.

-Have a look at our YouTube video to learn more about Agile Methodology
+Have a look at our YouTube video to learn more about Agile Methodology:

 Role of Business Analyst in Agile

 A Business Analyst plays an essential role in an agile project.
 Now, let’s understand what’s the role of a Business Analyst in the agile team.

 A Product Owner, a Product Manager, an Agile Business Analyst, a User Experience Consultant, Developers, and a Quality Analyst are present in an Agile team.